bionick7/ME46060_Optimization/report/report.typ

 $
 The goal of this project is to find a combination of thrusters on a specific spacecraft that most 'efficiently' provide the thrusts for certain input thrusts/torques, i.e. where the average magnitude of $vv(T)$ is minimal.

+== Simplifications
+Several assumptions are made in the problem statement that are be stated below.
+- The geometry of the spacecraft does not influence the thrust of the thrusters.
+Thruster are considered to always give constant thrust no matter where they are placed
+- Thrusters can be placed anywhere on the surface.
+Some of the surface has been omitted from the model to indicate places where no placement is possible.
+The remaining surface is all considered an equally valid destination.
+In reality, the placement of some thrusters might restrict the valid placement of others.
+- All forces and torques are weighed equally.
+For the purpose of this optimization, 1 unit of force has the same utility as one unit of torque.
+Since all points in this problem lie within $[-1, 1]^3$, force and torque are scaled similarly.
+The importance of different forces/moments can easily be weighted by scaling the rows of the matrix $A$ to account for e.g. the mass moment of inertia.

 == Optimization problem
 // (also present mathematical problem statement)